Crayon Box Learning Center Inc. (DBA: CEFA Early Learning & Junior Kindergarten)

 Health & safety record

 No critical violations on record.
-13 non-critical and 5 uncategorized findings noted since 2022.
+13 non-critical findings noted since 2022.

 No violations recorded at this inspection.